Malvern, Ohio

 Malvern (/ˈmælvərn/ MAL-vərn) is a village in northwestern Carroll County, Ohio, United States.
 The population was 1,110 at the 2020 census.
 It is part of the Canton–Massillon metropolitan area.

 History

 Malvern was laid out in 1834 by Rev. William Hardesty as the village of Troy.
 It was renamed to Malvern in 1840.
+On May 31, 1869, Malvern was incorporated as a village.
 Home of some of the first paving bricks made in Ohio (1893), made by the Malvern Clay Company and the Canton & Malvern Fire Clay Paving Brick Company.
 These companies produced some 7.5 million and 9.0 million bricks per year, as in the year 1893.
 These bricks can be seen around Malvern today, in both buildings, foundations, and streets.

 Geography

 Malvern is located along Sandy Creek.
 According to the United States Census Bureau, the village has a total area of 0.67 sqmi, all land.

 Malvern lies along Ohio State Route 43.
 Malvern is near the second-largest privately owned man-made lake in Ohio, Lake Mohawk, which uses the Malvern ZIP code.